omgnetwork/omgnetwork.github.io/docs/challenge-period.md

 | utxo_submission_block | The root chain block where the exiting UTXO was created in a child chain block. |
 | youngest_input_block  | The root chain block where the youngest input of the exiting transaction was created. |

-We can look to `omg-js` to abstract this calculation and tell us how long we have to wait with some of the information we have from the exit process.
-Behind the scenes, these functions are calling the `Payment Exit Game` contract as well as retrieving the minimum finalization period defined on the `Plasma Framework` contract.
-Based on different rules set on exit priority (as explained in the table above), the scheduled finalization time is calculated.
+Currently both the MFP and REP are hard-coded to <u>one week</u> in the `Plasma Framework` contract.

+For a standard exit, this means that the Scheduled Finalisation Time is one week from the exit transaction if the UTXO is one week old or more, or two weeks from the creation of the UTXO if the UTXO is less than a week old.
+The same logic is applied to in-flight exits, but on the youngest input of the exiting transaction.

+For the exit of a deposit transaction or deposit-generated UTXO, the SFT is simply one week from the exit transaction.

+**Getting the Scheduled Finalisation Time**

+We can look to `omg-js` to abstract this calculation and give us the Scheduled Finalisation Time of an exit.

 ```js
 rootChain.getExitTime({ exitRequestBlockNumber, submissionBlockNumber })
 ```

-This function will return the scheduled finalization unix time and the milliseconds until that time.
-Only when this time has passed, can we [process the exit](process-exits) and release the funds.
+Under the hood, this function is calling the `Payment Exit Game` and `Plasma Framework` smart contracts to apply the logic explained above.
+It will return the Scheduled Finalisation Time in milliseconds from now.